DRIFT: Transferring Reasoning Priors for Efficient MLLM Fine-Tuning: Experiments

 \textbf{On the Role of Merging Strategies.} Different strategies for incorporating the reasoning prior lead to distinct behaviors.
 The \emph{Absolute} update rule degrades performance across all benchmarks, likely because it pulls parameters too aggressively toward the reasoning model, disrupting multimodal alignment.
 In contrast, gradient-based scaling strategies (\emph{Grad-Norm} and \emph{Grad-Norm w/ Adaptive $\alpha$}) yield stable improvements.
-Notably, \emph{Grad-Norm w/ Adaptive $\alpha$} achieves the highest MathVista score ($70.3$, $+1.6$), showing that adapting the prior based on the gradient–delta relation provides a balanced integration.
+Notably, \emph{Grad-Norm w/ Adaptive $\alpha$} achieves the highest MathVista score ($69.9$, $+1.2$), showing that adapting the prior based on the gradient–delta relation provides a balanced integration.
 This highlights that subtle guidance, rather than direct overwriting, is the key to successfully transferring reasoning capabilities.

 Overall, these analyses reinforce our central claim: reasoning priors are beneficial, but their utility depends strongly on \emph{where} they are applied (attention layers vs. others) and \emph{how} they are integrated (gradient guidance vs. absolute interpolation).
-DRIFT’s design, which biases gradients rather than parameters, provides a stable mechanism for exploiting these priors.
+DRIFT’s design provides a stable mechanism for exploiting these priors.